-All passengers must wear a face mask within the terminal building.
+Yes.
+All passengers must wear a face mask within the terminal building and whilst on their flight.
 If a passenger does not have a face mask there will be masks available in the terminal on arrival at Newcastle Airport.

 The new guidance for the general public refers to face coverings - not surgical masks - which can easily be made at home.
 There are some helpful tips on how to make your own face mask on the BBC News website and the government have also issued suggestions on how to make face coverings from old t-shirts too.
 It is also advised that face masks are washed daily to prevent further infection.